A Deep Learning Approach for Predicting Spatiotemporal Dynamics From Sparsely Observed Data: Conclusion and Future Work

-By integrating RBF collocation method for solving PDEs with deep learning, we developed a framework for modeling unknown PDEs from sparse observations.
-RBF framework enables meshfree computation and makes the method viable for learning high-dimensional PDEs.
-Learning the application of differential operators in time-stepping fashion allows the learned model to be transferable to different settings of initial and boundary conditions.
+We developed a framework for learning prediction models for unknown PDE-driven physical processes from sparse observations by integrating the RBF collocation method for solving PDEs with deep learning.
+RBF framework enables meshfree computation and makes the method viable for learning in high-dimensional space.
+Learning the application of differential operators in a time-stepping fashion allows the learned model to be transferable to different settings of initial and boundary conditions.

-Although numerical experiments show promising results, the proposed method has few limitations that we would like to address in future work.
-First, even though the current model can deal with small changes in the number of measurement sites without retraining, a larger change would require very different value of the shape parameter.
-Since the parameters of the neural networks depends on the shape parameter of the RBF, those also require retuning to work in a setting where number of measurement sites is very different from training setting.
-Developing a neural network model that is independent of the RBF shape parameter would be an interesting problem to solve.
+The current work focuses on presenting the fundamental framework of the approach in an application-agnostic way.
+The application of this fundamental method to a specific real example will require application-specific modifications.
+The current method assumes that the physical parameters (e.g. diffusion coefficient, wave speed) of the underlying system are uniform.
+However, in real scenarios, these physical parameters vary across space and time.
+Furthermore, real-world processes are often perturbed by various environmental forces.
+These factors should be incorporated in the current method before it is applied to learn real-world processes from sensor data.
+We would like to investigate this problem as future work.

-Secondly, accuracy of the current method drops if we test in a different setting involving different geometry and, different boundary and initial conditions.
-Pure data-driven models do not perform well in general when testing scenario is very different from training scenario.
-Incorporating knowledge about the system or constraining the learned operators to maintain physical properties can increase the generalizability of the models.
+In this work, we assume that direct observations of the state are available as data.
+However, in many cases, we can only obtain indirect observation.
+Learning the hidden dynamics from indirect observation would be a challenging future work as well.

-Another limitation of the current method is that it assumes the physical parameter (e.g. diffusion coefficient, wave speed) of the underlying system is uniform.
-However, in real scenarios, these physical parameters often vary across space and time.
-Adapting the model with changes in physical parameters of the system would be another interesting challenge to address.
+Another interesting direction for future work would be to use the proposed method for fast and accurate PDE solution by coupling it with traditional numerical solution techniques, for example, pseudospectral methods \cite{rashid2014numerical}, spline collocation methods \cite{abbas2014application} etc. A major challenge for such work would be to guarantee convergence and stability of the solution which is rare among deep learning based PDE solving methods.